xtx1130/koa2-request-middleware/readme.md

 	});
 });
 ```
-When the first request is finished, the data will store in memory and use request.then() to pass on data as next request params. <b>Please pay attention on promise return required in mount()</b>
+When the first request is finished, the data will store in memory and use request.then() to pass on data as next request params. <b>Please pay attention to promise return required in mount()</b>